AndyJiang0818/CodePath-Android-Project-Flix/README.md

 <img src="https://media.giphy.com/media/6Ck3OqWNyQkM9eiZ9l/giphy.gif" width=250><br>

-### Notes

-It showed an error in the beginning, then I looked at hint 7, and added those code into the AndroidManifest.xml in order to make it run.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android